alttch/pptop/doc/process_injection.rst

 :doc:`configuration<configuration>` (default is *native*) or set with "--inject-method" command line option.

+If method is specified neither in configuration, nor in command line, *auto* is used.

 All methods require *gdb* and of course an access to the process, so you must be root or launch ppTOP under the same user.
 Only connections to Python 3 processes are supported.